duststorm/makehuman/trunk/makehuman/docs/source/user_manual_files.rst

 Groups
 ----------

 Whether groups are useful depends on the software used.
 Many importers also give the option to import the groups or not.
-Groups can be used to select speciﬁc body parts for modiﬁcation or deletion.
+Groups can be used to select specific body parts for modification or deletion.
 If groups are not desired, uncheck it.

 Subdivide
 ----------